ShahzainAhmed/LinearSearch/README.md

 # Linear Search:
-### In Computer Science, a linear search or sequential search is a method for
+### In Computer Science, a linear search or sequential search is a method for finding an element